gt-cs3220/gt-cs3220.github.io/Vivado_Installation_Steps/README.md

 ## Step7
 Wait for the installation to be completed.
 This may take several hours. \
 **Note** \
 **If there is any problems for installation please post it on Piazza or contact with Sam or Hanning.
-Also in case, you can also use Vivado on CRNCH server.**
+Just in case, you can also use Vivado on CRNCH server.**